 - We will proceed with the tutorial using the 4rd generation dualshock 3 controller. - Start By unplugging the battery from your controller.
 This will reduce the possibility of creating a short and causing damage to your controller. - Then use some hot glue to hold the chip in place on the PCB.
-Notice that we have pushed it right up against the white piece of plastic that is sticking through the PCB. (not all controller versions have this piece, so just mount it anywhere in this general location. - This version has a battery that clips into place but some have a plastic battery holder (see lower image) on these just hot glue the chip between the holder and the edge of the board.
+Notice that we have pushed it right up against the white piece of plastic that is sticking through the PCB. (not all controller versions have this piece, so just mount it anywhere in this general location.
+Just make sure it is not hanging over the edge of the PCB or the controller will not close correctly.